 Chief Jayne resigned in 1962 to move on to a new position in Northern Virginia.
 His successor as Fire Chief/Marshal was a man named Alvin Robertson.
 Chief Robertson presided over the Williamsburg Fire Department with few major changes until his resignation in 1979.
 The man appointed in his stead, James Robert Bailey Jr., held the position of Fire Marshal until his medical retirement in 1990.

 In March of 1991, City Manager Jackson Tuttle appointed T.K.
 Weiler to the position of Fire Chief.
 Chief Weiler served as a member of the City of Williamsburg's Fire Department from May of 1967 to July of 2009.
 Chief William "Pat" Dent was then appointed to the position of Fire Chief until his retirement in June of 2019.
 Deputy Chief Larry Snyder joined the department in 2014 and served as the Interim Fire Chief from July through October 2019.
-David R. Eagle began serving as the current Fire Chief of the Williamsburg Fire Department in October 2019 until his resignation in March 2022.
+David R. Eagle began serving as the Fire Chief of the Williamsburg Fire Department in October 2019 until his resignation in March 2022.
 Currently, Deputy Chief Larry Snyder is the Interim Fire Chief.

 Location of Department & Fire Station

 The fire department is currently in temporary quarters located at 401 Lafayette Street during the construction of the new fire station.
 The previous station was moved in 1978 from its nineteen-year residence at the old Person Ford Building at 417 Francis Street.
 Some earlier fire stations have been headquartered in the area of S England Street and Francis Street, and at the corner of S Henry and Francis Streets.

-Under the command of Fire Chief Eagle, the Fire Department will continue to improve and modernize in order to keep up with today's standards.
+Under the command of Interim Fire Chief Larry Snyder, the Fire Department will continue to improve and modernize in order to keep up with today's standards.
 A state-of-the-art fire station will be built in the same location as the 1978 station, at 440 N. Boundary Street.
-The City of Williamsburg honors the rich history of it's Fire Department while looking forward to its promising future.
+The City of Williamsburg honors the rich history of its Fire Department while looking forward to its promising future.